EventStore/EventStore-Client-NodeJS/README.md

 # EventStoreDB NodeJS Client

-EventStoreDB is the open-source, functional database with Complex Event Processing in Javascript.
+EventStoreDB is the event-native database, where business events are immutably stored and streamed.
+Designed for event-sourced, event-driven, and microservices architectures.

 This is the repository for the NodeJS client for EventStoreDB 20+ and uses gRPC as the communication protocol.